obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

       where
         pickColor mOp =
           if Just op == mOp
-          then "style" =: "color: red"
+          then "style" =: "background: lightblue"
           else Map.empty
 ```
 [Go to snippet](http://localhost:8000/tutorial/11)